acumos/portal-marketplace/docs/user-guides/portal-user/portal/portal-my-models.rst

     process) are also displayed in this section but are shown greyed out until the on-boarding process is successfully completed.

-**MY MODELS: PUBLISHED TO COMPANY MARKETPLACE**
+**MY PUBLISHED MODELS**
-    Models that have been published to Local, appear in the the LOCAL marketplace and are visible to anyone with an account on the local Acumos Instance.
+    Models that have been published to Restricted catalog, appear in the LOCAL marketplace and are visible to anyone with an account on the local Acumos Instance.

-**MY MODELS: PUBLISHED TO PUBLIC MARKETPLACE**
-    Models that have been published to Public, appear in the the PUBLIC marketplace and may be viewed by users on Acumos instances that have a federated relationship with your local instance.
+    Models that have been published to Public catalog, appear in the PUBLIC marketplace and may be viewed by users on Acumos instances that have a federated relationship with your local instance.

 **MY DELETED MODELS**
     At this time, models are not truly deleted but rather moved into a "deleted" state.